dannychirkov/carrier-api/packages/novaposhta-mcp-server/README.md

 Delete one or multiple waybills.

 **Parameters:**
-- `documentRefs` (array, required): Array of document references to delete
+- `DocumentRefs` (array, required): Array of document references to delete

 **Example:**
 ```typescript